-Because Multiple Myeloma is an incurable cancer with eventual relapse after each line of therapy, people are rarely discharged permanently from specialist care.
-This plan needs to be regularly reviewed and updated to reflect changes in the person's clinical and psychosocial status.
+As people are often followed up for five or more years after treatment, this plan needs to be regularly reviewed and updated to reflect changes in the person's clinical and psychosocial status.
 All health providers involved in the follow-up care are responsible for updating the care plan.